mqtt-tools/mqttwarn/docs/notifier-catalog.md

 ![linuxnotify](assets/linuxnotify.png)

-Requires:
+This module requires:
+- Gnome3 as desktop environment
-* gobject-introspection Python bindings
+- `gobject-introspection` Python bindings

 ### `log`

-The `log` service allows us to use the logging system in use by _mqttwarn_ proper, i.e. messages directed at `log` will land in _mqttwarn_'s log file.
+The `log` service allows you to forward messages to the logging system of _mqttwarn_.
+In turn, messages directed at `log` will land in _mqttwarn_'s log file.

 ```ini
 [config:log]